gandhisamay/Drone-Cam-Segmentation/README.md

 `Dice Loss` function has been used for training the model.
 The dice loss function along with `one-hot encoding` rather than using `torch.argmax()` function since the argmax function is not differentiable.

 ## Notes on Memory
 Google Colab's Tesla T4 GPU has been used to train the model.
+The model has been trained for 50 epochs.

 ## License
 Credit : Just drop a star as a credit if you use any part of the implementation